Why Good Shepherd School?

 We keep tuition competitively low, while dedicating our resources to providing the very best academic experience possible, with a 1:9 teacher to student ratio.
 The culture and community of Good Shepherd School students reinforces the Faith of our families and forms a strong foundation for further studies and spiritual growth.

 While unconventional in this day and age, a mixed-age classroom offers several advantages that a traditional classroom setting cannot.
-Following the successful model of our Montessori Primary program, our Elementary program is split into two multi-grade classes, Lower Elementary with grades 1-3 and Upper Elementary with grades 4-6.
-Class sizes are kept very small in order for the teacher to work with small groups of students at their own level.
+Following the successful model of our Montessori Primary program, our Elementary and Upper School programs are split into multi-grade classes.
+Class sizes are kept very small in order for the teacher to work with students at their own level.
 Students move at their own pace and ability through material, with consistent attention and support from their teacher.
 Younger children aspire to learn the work that they observe the older children doing.
 Older children take ownership of the classroom and often help younger children, a rare experience for middle and youngest children in the birth order.
 We encourage you to schedule a parent visit to observe our classrooms in action!